tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/6.0_reward_fund_transfer/README.md

 This task is created by the owner, so as a worker, "absent-minded" can take this task.

 After clicking "take", absent-minded is now the worker for this task.
-We'll simlulate this worker has done some work, then click "Complete".
+We'll simulate that this worker has done some work, then click "Complete".

 ![Pasted image 20230317091258.png](../../../Pasted%20image%2020230317091258.png)